 What does it look like

 Signs can be nonspecific and depend on the location of the tumor.
 These tumors are called the “great imitators” because they resemble many other tumor types.

 In dogs, mast cell tumors commonly appear as red, itchy lumps.

 Their size may change rapidly, and they may disappear and return.
 The tumor produces inflammatory proteins that can cause inflammation at the tumor site and elsewhere in the body.
 Nonspecific signs include weight loss, vomiting, diarrhea, and lack of appetite.

-Treatment largely depends on the stage of the tumor(s), which refers to determining the extent and severity of the disease.
+Treatment largely depends on the tumor(s) stage, which refers to determining the extent and severity of the disease.

 Surgery to remove the tumor from your dog is always the first and most important treatment.

-Further treatment, such as chemotherapy or radiation therapy, may be recommended depending on the staging.
+Your dog might need further treatment, such as chemotherapy or radiation therapy, depending on the staging.

 Mast Cell Tumors in Dogs